Why A Good Frontend Developer Should Care About Web Accessibility

 - You will save money as you will not need to respond to support questions from users with disabilities.

-I hope that after this article you now understand why web accessibility is important and why you should care about it.
+After this article, I hope you understand why web accessibility is important and why you should care about it.

-It is not about providing support for a minority of people but to provide a good user experience for every user of your website.
+It is not about providing support for a minority of people but to providing a good user experience for every user of your website.

 Your website is the front door of your business: Let your users know that they are welcome, that you care about them and that your business cares about quality and professionalism.

-Hopefully, you are now also a mentor for other developers which still believe that accessibility is not necessary.
+Hopefully, you are now also a mentor for other developers who still believe that accessibility is not necessary.